cr333/OmniPhotos/Python/preprocessing/readme.md

 This section only applies to camera trajectories reconstructed with OpenVSLAM.

 In most cases, the captured video contains multi-circle camera motion.
 Before continuing with the preprocessing, we need to select the best camera motion circle.
 There are two options for doing this:

-### 2.2.1 Selecting the best circle automatically (Recommended)
+### 2.2.1 Selecting the circle automatically (Recommended)

 To select the best circle automatically, the option `preprocessing.find_stable_circle` should be set to `True`.
 The script will then find the `frame_trajectory.txt` file, select the best circle in the camera path and continue with the next step of the preprocessing.
 The script will generate some files in the `Capture\` subdirectory of the dataset.
 These include a heatmap showing the errors of different intervals where the location of the best circles are shown as red dots.
 The values for these intervals can be found in the `best_intervals.csv` file.
 If the automatic circle selection has failed, set the `preprocessing.find_stable_circle` option to `False` and follow the manual method below (2.2.2).

-### 2.2.2 Selecting the best circle manually (Optional)
+### 2.2.2 Selecting the circle manually (Optional)

 To select the best stable cycle from the OpenVSLAM camera trajectory manually, use the `rander_traj.blend` file to visualise the reconstructed result.